petarzhivkov/winthings/README.md

 # 8. Open another window in your browser using 'http://localhost:8190/withings-spring/register' (notice the port is 8190):
  - Regiser new user name (e.g. thomas).
 On success you will be redirected to 'Authorize OpenHab Withings User' proxy page.
- - Enter the user name previously registered again and submit.
+ - Enter the user name previously registered and submit.
 The proxy will redirect you to 'withings.com'
  - Authorize the partner application in wintings page.
 (It's all about mapping the new user in openHab with your withings account)

 # 9. Check Administrator Karaf console for: